 So if 10 people attended the average meeting, literally the amount of weight each lost (0.25 ounces) could be accounted for by walking to and from the meeting room, plus maybe a sneeze or two.
 Here’s a surprise: Weight Watchers has been a total failure in the corporate weight control market.
 Truven and McKesson must have missed this memo.

-Oh, and did we mention that this weight-loss figure is self-reported, doesn’t count dropouts, and apparently contradicts McKesson’s own screening results?
+Oh, and did we mention that this weight-loss figure is self-reported, doesn’t count dropouts, and apparently contradicts McKesson’s own screening results — in which employees actually gained weight?
 (See below)

 As the chart below shows, McKesson showed roughly a 2% decline across all risk factors, in the half of the company willing to be measured.
 The other half of the employee population declined to participate despite massive incentives.
 This is typical because employees hate wellness so much that even the biggest bribes can’t generate participation.
 So that 2% risk reduction amongst the 50% of repeat participants means – optimistically assuming the half who dropped out or didn’t participate stayed the same risk-wise – a 1% reduction in risk factors for McKesson as a whole.

 Some other curiosities about this chart below that no one noticed.
 First, only 1% of its employees have an “elevated” risk of being a problem drinker, not bad for a company that used to be in the liquor distribution business.
 By contrast, the rest of the country’s alcoholism rate is 4.7% (women) or 9.4% (men) — and that’s an actual diagnosis of alcohol use disorder, not simply “elevated” risk.

 Second, despite 160,000 Weight Watchers meetings and the 0.25 ounces each participant lost, the average employee who bothered to show up twice to be weighed-in actually gained weight.
 So which is it?
 Did they lose weight or gain weight?